Ask us a question if you don't find the answer below!

 Whatâs the weather like?

-Montenegro is a country of varied climate types : Mediterranean in the south, continental in valleys and mountain climate.
+Montenegro is a country of varied climate types: the Mediterranean in the south, continental in valleys and mountain areas.
 Summer is from March to October, with most days enjoying warm, dry weather, and an average of 28 degrees Celsius.
 Winters are mild with a lot of rainfall.
-Skiing is possible in Kolasin, characterised by its pretty, snow-covered forest runs.
+Skiing is possible in Kolasin, characterised by its pretty, snow-covered forest runs, but also in Zabljak and in Niksic.